Mountain Shooting Star 58.45.23-A - Collection of Glenbow

 We are constantly adding new material to our website so we invite you to come back and see our progress.

-We have just added Legacy Learning 20 - Annora’s Chest of Treasures to the Legacy section as well as three new illustrations in the Gallery.
+We have just added Legacy Learning 21 - Annora’s Many Legacy Gifts To Us to the Legacy section.

 Ten years ago, when I did research to write my drama about Ms. Brown, I was shown four diaries that were in the care of a now deceased Fort Macleod resident.
 These diaries have recently been located and the information they contain is invaluable to the understanding of Ms. Brown and her work.